 - A statement describing the research project and its scholarly contribution (2,000 – 3,000 words);

-- The names and contact information of two referees (the Program will contact them, if needed,
+- The names and contact information of two referees (the Program will contact them, if needed, later).

-Required Qualifications: Advanced degree preferred.
+Advanced degree preferred.

 Princeton University is an Equal Opportunity/Affirmative Action Employer, and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.